mhess/choreo-web/README.md

 # CHOREO

-Annotate time points in an audio track.
-Use those time points to seek through the track.
+Choreo is a web application that helps you compose choreography to music.

-The idea for this app was born out of the frustrating experience of trying to compose a dance choreography using UI from typical music streaming services.
+The idea for this app was born out of a frustrating experience trying to compose a dance choreography while using the UI from music streaming services.

-The app can consume audio from a Spotify premium account, a YouTube video, or a local audio file on disk.
+The app can consume audio from a **Spotify premium account**, a **YouTube video**, or a **local audio file** on disk.

 Check out the live demo at https://choreo-web.vercel.app.

 ## FEATURES

-- Manually mark specific timestamps during audio playback with "entries" via button press.
+- Manually click/press to mark specific timestamps during audio playback with "entries".
 - Annotate entries with notes and/or meter counts.
 - Easily seek through an audio track using the timestamps of entries.
 - Real-time highlighting of most recent entry to current time during audio